Emily Garland -Regina Humane Society Education and Training Coordinator

 Despite the many classes she teaches each semester, her specialty lies in Behaviour Modification.
 Throughout the city, her Leash Reactivity classes in particular have become well known for helping dogs and owners live less stressful, less reactive lives.
 Whether through Basic, Behaviour or Sport classes her goal is a more connected, patient and playful relationship between humans and their dogs.

 In her personal life Emily enjoys playing and lounging with her six dogs: two rescued Border Collie mixes (Jinks and Shane), a registered Border Collie (Pip), two Jack Russell mixes (Dunn and Zoidberg), and a Miniature Cattle Dog (Faux).
 Previously, she was loved by a blind retired sled dog that introduced her into the world of dog behaviour and training.
-In between her busy work schedule and family life Emily makes time to compete in flyball, barn hunt, agility, rally-o and stunt.
+In between her busy work schedule and family life Emily makes time to compete in flyball, agility, rally-o and stunt.
 In March 2018 Emily and her rescued Border Collie Jinks became the first titled Canadian Stunt Dog team.

 Ashley McCall -Trainer